-Our scoping assessment for group reporting purposes included consideration of financially significant components identified based on the components' contribution to consolidated profit before tax.
-The significant components identified included the Company, Bank Windhoek Limited, Capricorn Investment Holdings (Botswana) Limited and Entrepo Holdings (Pty) Limited.
-These entities were subjected to a full scope audit and include entities operating in Namibia and Botswana.
-Analytical reviews were performed over any remaining components where audit work was not performed, which confirmed that no further risks existed.
+Our scoping assessment, for group reporting purposes included consideration of financially significant components identified based on the components' contribution to consolidated profit before tax.
+The financially significant components identified comprises of the Company, Bank Windhoek Ltd, Capricorn Asset Management (Pty) Ltd, Capricorn Unit Trust Management Company Ltd, Bank Gaborone Ltd and Entrepo Holdings (Pty) Ltd. These entities were subjected to a full scope audit.
+Entities included in our audit scope operate in Namibia and Botswana.
+We also performed specified audit procedures on one other component, not considered to be financially significant.
+Analytical reviews were performed over the remaining components where audit work was not performed.

 In establishing the overall approach to the group audit, we determined the type of work that needed to be performed by the group engagement team, component auditors from the local PwC network firm and other PwC network firms.
-The group engagement team was directly responsible for the Company's audit as well as the audit of the group consolidation.
+The group engagement team was directly responsible for the audit of the group consolidation and the company.
 Where the work was performed by component auditors, we determined the level of involvement we needed to have in the audit work at those components to be able to conclude whether sufficient appropriate audit evidence had been obtained as a basis for our opinion on the consolidated financial statements as a whole.

-We had various interactions with our component teams in which we discussed and evaluated recent developments affecting the group, the scope of the related audits, audit risks, materiality and our overall audit approach.
+We had various interactions with our component teams in which we discussed and evaluated recent developments, the scope of the audits, audit risks materiality, and our audit approaches.
 We discussed the reports of the component teams, the findings of their procedures and other matters which could be of relevance for the consolidated financial statements.